Rajiuddin Ahmed Raju

-Rajiuddin Ahmed Raju (2 February 1944) is a Awami League politician.
-He is a former Posts and Telecommunications Minister, and Labour and Employment Minister.
-He is the incumbent Jatiya Sangsad member representing the Narsingdi-5 constituency.
+Rajiuddin Ahmed Raju (born 2 February 1944) is an Awami League politician.
+He is a former posts and telecommunications minister, and labour and employment minister.
+He represented the Narsingdi-5 constituency in the Jatiya Sangsad from 1996 to 2024.

 Early life

 Raju was born on 2 February 1944.
 He has a B.A. degree.

 Career

-Raju was elected to the parliament in 1996 from Narsingdi-5 as an Awami League candidate.
-He received 75,672 votes while his nearest rival, Abdul Ali Mridha of Bangladesh Nationalist Party, received 61,862 votes.
+Raju was elected to parliament in 1996 from Narsingdi-5 as an Awami League candidate.
+He received 75,672 votes while his nearest rival, Abdul Ali Mridha of the Bangladesh Nationalist Party, received 61,862 votes.

-Raju was elected to the parliament in 2001 from Narsingdi-5 as an Awami League candidate.
-He received 117,096 votes while his nearest rival, Abdul Ali Mridha of Bangladesh Nationalist Party, received 99,509 votes.
+Raju was elected to parliament in 2001 from Narsingdi-5 as an Awami League candidate.
+He received 117,096 votes while his nearest rival, Abdul Ali Mridha of the Bangladesh Nationalist Party, received 99,509 votes.

-Raju was elected to the parliament in 2008 from Narsingdi-5 as an Awami League candidate.
-He received 93,746 votes while his nearest rival, Abdul Mannan Bhuiyan of Bangladesh Nationalist Party, received 66,942 votes.
+Raju was elected to parliament in 2008 from Narsingdi-5 as an Awami League candidate.
+He received 93,746 votes while his nearest rival, Abdul Mannan Bhuiyan of the Bangladesh Nationalist Party, received 66,942 votes.

-In January 2009, Raju was appointed the Minister for Posts and Telecommunications.
+In January 2009, Raju was appointed the minister for posts and telecommunications.

 Raju's brother, Salauddin Ahmed Bachchu, was accused in the murder of a former mayor of Narsingdi, who was killed on 1 November 2011.
 Raju was in Geneva at the time of the murder.
-After he returned to Bangladesh he held a 15 minute with Prime Minister Sheikh Hasina.
-The meeting was also attended by three other Awami League members of Parliament representing Narsingdi District, Anwarul Ashraf Khan, Muhammad Nazrul Islam, and Zahirul Haque Bhuiyan Mohan.
-Prime Minister requested him to prove his brother's innocence after the meeting.
+After he returned to Bangladesh he held a 15-minute meeting with Prime Minister Sheikh Hasina.
+The meeting was also attended by three other Awami League members of parliament representing Narsingdi District: Anwarul Ashraf Khan, Muhammad Nazrul Islam, and Zahirul Haque Bhuiyan Mohan.
+The prime minister requested him to prove his brother's innocence after the meeting.

-On 16 September 2012, Raju was replaced by Sahara Khatun as the Minister for Posts and Telecommunications.
-Raju was then appointed the Minister of Labour and Employment.
+On 16 September 2012, Raju was replaced by Sahara Khatun as the minister for posts and telecommunications.
+Raju was then appointed the minister of labour and employment.

-On 3 January 2013, Raju was dropped from the Presidium Council of Awami League.
+On 3 January 2013, Raju was dropped from the presidium council of the Awami League.
 On 15 July 2013, Raju placed the Labour Law (amendment 2006)-2013 in parliament which was then passed by the treasury bench.
 Raju was removed from the cabinet of Bangladesh on 21 November 2013.

-Raju was not included in the Third Sheikh Hasina cabinet formed after general elections on 12 January 2014.

-Raju was elected to the parliament in 2014 from Narsingdi-5 as an Awami League candidate.
+Raju was elected to parliament in 2014 from Narsingdi-5 as an Awami League candidate.
 He was elected unopposed as the election was boycotted by all major political parties.
+Raju was not included in the third Hasina Cabinet formed after the general elections on 12 January 2014.

-Raju was elected to the parliament in 2018 from Narsingdi-5 as an Awami League candidate.
+Raju was elected to parliament in 2018 from Narsingdi-5 as an Awami League candidate.
 He had received 2,94,484 votes while his nearest rival, Md Ashraf Uddin of Bangladesh Nationalist Party, received 20,431 votes.